GFDRR/community-mapping/source/includes/posts/_07-appendixes.md

 # Appendixes

 ## Appendix 1 Data Model Design

+Your data model is a chart of the features and attributes of those features that you plan to collect in the field.
+As described in chapter 3, designing the data model is a process of determining the priorities of your project in coordination with your partners.
+After a data model has been defined, you must determine how the features will be mapped using the Open- StreetMap tagging system.
+In OSM, features are drawn as points, lines, or polygons, and tags are applied to these features to describe their attributes.
+Common tags can be seen on the OSM Wiki site, at <b><a href="http://wiki.openstreetmap.org/wiki/Map_Features/" target="_blank">wiki.openstreetmap. org/wiki/Map_Features</a></b>.
+OpenStreetMap uses a free-tagging system.
+That is, you can use any tags that you want to describe attributes.
+However, it is important that users around the world agree on the same tagging conventions to represent features in order to maintain data uniformity.
+For example, this is why nearly all tags are in the English language.
+For most attributes that you want to map, you can probably find an existing tagging convention on the OSM Wiki site.
+Also useful is <b><a href="http://taginfo.openstreetmap.org/" target="_blank">taginfo.openstreetmap. org</a></b>, which provides statistics about tags that are being used in the OSM database.
+In some cases when you are mapping new features or attributes, it may be necessary to invent new OSM tags.
+It is a good idea to discuss this with your local e-mail list and by sending a message to
+<b>tagging@openstreetmap.org</b>.
+The data model below (figure A6.1.1), designed for the Open Cities Dhaka pilot project, shows how attributes were mapped as OpenStreetMap tags.

+<b>Figure A6.1.1 Sample Data Model, Open Cities Dhaka Project</b>
+### <b>Open Cities Dhaka</b> OSM TAGGING SYSTEM

+####1.
+Streets

+####2.
+Buildings

+####3.
+Storm Water Drainage
+<b>3.1.
+Drainage lines (ways):</b>
+waterway = drain
+drain:covered = {yes | no}
+<b>3.2.
+Manhole covers (nodes):</b>
+manhole = {drain | sewer}

+####4.
+Public Water Source
+<b>4.1.
+Stand Point</b>
+amenity=drinking_water
+pump:active = {yes | no}
+<b>4.2.
+Hand Pump</b>
+man_made = water_well
+pump = manual
+pump:active = {yes | no}
+<b>4.3.
+Overhead Tank</b>
+man_made = water_tower
+<b>4.4.
+Reserve Tank</b>
+man_made = water_tank

+####5.
+Public Toilets
+amenity = toilets
+toilets:num_chambers = # of toilets

+<em>Source: Open Cities Dhaka.
+Note: OSM = OpenStreetMap.</em>

 ## Appendix 2 Survey Sample Form
 ## Appendix 3 Sample Data Authorization Form